Demintor/PlatformOnSFML/README.md

 This is a small pilot project in c ++ and sfml.

-To install, you need to download the project, and in the project's settings, set the paths for the libraries from 'sfml'
+To install, you need to download the project, and in the project's settings, set the paths for the libraries from folder 'sfml'

 Project description: